DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/merge-reports/use-data-driven-page-sequence.md

     ![xtrareports-add-subreport](../../../../images/eurd-merge-add-subreport-3.png)

 1. Click the subreport control's smart tag.
-In the **Sub-Report Tasks** window, set the **Report Source** parameter to the chart report's location.
+In the **Sub-Report Tasks** window, specify the chart report:

+    * If you have a pre-defined report, set it in the **Report Source** parameter.
+    * If you want to use a customized pre-defined report, or if you have a sub-report saved to your hard drive, set it in the **Report Source Url** parameter.

     ![xtrareports-add-subreport](../../../../images/eurd-merge-configure-subreport-2.png)